UD-Math-Data-Science-1/notes/clustering/performance.md

 \text{ARI} = \frac{\text{RI} - E[\text{RI}]}{\text{max}(\text{RI})-E[\text{RI}]},
 $$

 where the mean and max operations are taken over all possible clusterings.
-(These values can be worked out by probabilistic reasoning.)
-Hence an ARI of 0 indicates no better agreement than a random clustering, and an ARI of 1 is maximum agreement.
+(These values can be worked out by combinatorics.)
+Hence an ARI of 0 indicates no better agreement than a random clustering, and an ARI of 1 is complete agreement.

-### Silhouette coefficient
+## Silhouette coefficient

 If no reference clustering (i.e., ground truth) is available, then we can use a different measurement to assess the intrinsic quality.
 Suppose $\bfx_i$ is a sample point.
 Let $\bar{b}$ be the mean distance between $\bfx_i$ and its buddies, and let $\bar{r}$ be the mean distance between $\bfx_i$ and the members of the nearest cluster of strangers.
 Then the **silhouette coefficient** or silhouette score of $\bfx_i$ is